 - (a) To qualify for enrollment in an adult high school, a person shall: - 1.
-Be a New Jersey resident at least 16 years of age; - [2.
+Be a New Jersey resident[;] at least 16 years of age. - [2.
 Meet the age and out-of-school requirement at N.J.A.C.
 6A:20-1.3;] - A [person] student enrolled in secondary school with senior standing who lacks an opportunity to take at his or her secondary school courses that are available in an adult high school shall be [exempt from the out-of-school requirement provisions of N.J.A.C.
 6A:20-1.3] eligible to take courses at the adult high school provided the chief school administrators of both the sending and receiving school districts approve in a written joint agreement the participation of [such a person] the student on a space-available basis in [an] the adult high school.
 The written approval shall explicitly state the course(s) to be taken, the credits offered for each subject, and the time frame covered by the agreement.
-Tuition established by the receiving school district on a cost-recovery basis may be charged to the sending school district for [persons] students enrolled under this exception, if applicable; - [3.]
-2. Have not earned a [locally issued,] State-endorsed or a State-issued high school diploma; - i.
-Persons holding [locally issued] State-endorsed high school diplomas may enroll in an adult high school on a space-available basis for the express purpose of supplementing their high school record.
-Tuition established by the host school district on a cost-recovery basis may be charged to persons enrolling under this exception; and
+Tuition established by the receiving school district on a cost-recovery basis may be charged to the sending school district for [persons] students enrolled under this exception, if applicable;

-[4.]
+- [3.]
+2. Have not earned a [locally issued,] State-endorsed or a State-issued high school diploma; - Persons holding [locally issued] State-endorsed high school diplomas may enroll in an adult high school on a space-available basis for the express purpose of supplementing their high school record.
+Tuition established by the host school district on a cost-recovery basis may be charged to persons enrolling under this exception; and - [4.]
 3. Complete and sign [an] a locally created application for enrollment, including a statement of responsibilities.

-6A:20-2.3 [Adults] English language learners and individuals with [special needs] disabilities
+6A:20-2.3 [Adults] English language learners [[and individuals with [special needs] disabilities]]

-- (a) [Limited] English [proficient adults] language learners shall be required to demonstrate language [fluency] proficiency on a State-approved English proficiency assessment at a score level determined by the State Board of Education. - 1.
-[Limited] English [proficient adults] language learners shall be referred to appropriate classes in the adult high school to attain English language proficiency.
-If the language improvement needs of the [adult] individual cannot be met by the adult high school, then the principal shall refer the person to [the nearest adult program with staff available to meet the adult's needs] a New Jersey Department of Labor and Workforce Development Career Connections site (https://careerconnections.nj.gov/). - (b) For an [adult] individual with a previous [experience in a special education] individualized education program [now] (IEP) seeking similar services at an adult high school, the principal of the adult high school shall request, with the [concurrence] written consent of the [adult] individual, the most recent evaluation and [individualized educational plan (IEP)] IEP for the [adult] individual from the high school of last attendance, provided the evaluation was made within the last three years.
+- (a) [Limited] English [proficient adults] language learners shall be required to demonstrate language [fluency] proficiency on a State-approved English proficiency assessment at a score level determined by the State Board of Education. - [Limited] English [proficient adults] language learners shall be referred to appropriate classes in the adult high school to attain English language proficiency.
+If the language improvement needs of the [adult] individual cannot be met by the adult high school, then the principal shall refer the person to [the nearest adult program with staff available to meet the adult's needs] a New Jersey Department of Labor and Workforce Development Career Connections site (https://careerconnections.nj.gov/).